karimirsan/karimirsan/README.md

 - 👋 Hi, I’m @karimirsan
-- 👀 I’m interested in playing gold on the weekend
+- 👀 I’m interested in playing golf on the weekend
 - 🌱 I’m currently learning Python online
 - 💞️ I’m looking to collaborate on local start up companies
 - 📫 How to reach me via e-mail